 In addition, the telecommunications and media sectors, amongst other industries, are under constant scrutiny by national competition regulators in the countries, in which we operate and by the European Commission.
-Whether in the context of sector inquiries, antitrust investigations or in relation to requests for information, competition authorities may from time to time, have different interpretations of our behavior in the relevant markets or of the clauses in the agreements that we enter into and construe them as potentially non-compliant with applicable competition legislation.
+Whether in the context of sector inquiries, antitrust investigations or in relation to requests for information, competition authorities may, from time to time, have different interpretations of our behavior in the relevant markets or of the clauses in the agreements that we enter into and construe them as potentially non-compliant with applicable competition legislation.
 As a result, we could be subject to fines up to the amount mentioned above and/or other restrictive measures.

-For example, in April 2013, the Romanian Competition Council (the "RCC") launched a sector inquiry egarding (a) electronic communication services offered in Romania as part of multiple-play packages and on a standalone basis; (b) a cess to electronic communications infrastructure in Bucharest; and (c) examination of the sector in the rest of Romania in order to evaluate the relative market power of participants.
-Its inquiry in connection with the access to electronic communications infrastructure in Bucharest; and (c) examination of the sector in the rest of Romania in order to evaluate the relative market power of participants.
-Its inquiry in connection with the access to electronic communications infrastructure in Bucharest; and (c) examined increased oversight by ANCOM of communication infrastructure operators (us included) and monitoring of non-discriminative access to such intrastructure by communication providers.
+For example, in April 2013, the Romanian Competition Council (the "RCC") launched a sector inquiry regarding (a) electronic communication services offered in Romania as part of multiple-play packages and on a standalone basis; (b) access to electronic communications infrastructure in Bucharest; and (c) examination of the sector in the rest of Romania in order to evaluate the relative market power of participants.
+Its inquiry in connection with the access to electronic communications infrastructure in Bucharest was completed in early 2016 and recommended increased oversight by ANCOM of communication infrastructure operators (us included) and monitoring of non-discriminative access to such infrastructure by communication providers.
 The RCC's inquiry regarding electronic communication services in Romania was finalized in late 2017.
 As a result thereof, relevant existing practices of market participants (us included) could be subjected to stricter scrutiny in the future.
 In addition, the RCC's 2017 report included certain findings on common potentially abusive provisions in agreements with individual customers, such as termination clauses.
 The RCC alerted the Romanian National Authority for Consumer Protection ("NACP"), which re-addressed the matter to ANCOM.
 There is no further information available at the moment.
 However, should NACP and/or ANCOM deem some of such provisions to be indeed abusive vis-à-vis customers, market participants (us included) may be required to amend existing customer agreements, and may face fines and other sanctions in connection with current practices.